Things for Recovering Hoarders Like Me [Live Post]

 Clothing

-Enro Face Masks - $20.
-Wirecutter tested face masks for filtration and comfort, and this won both hands down.
-It claims a PM0.1 filter, and tested consistently with that claim.
-It also maintains high filtration for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
+Vogmask Face Masks - $20.
+Aaron Collins independently tested thousands of face masks for filtration and comfort, and Vogmask is the best filtering cloth mask by a huge margin.
+Designed by burners for the Burning Man dust, it also maintains high filtration for a few washes.
+I used to recommend the Enro but it did very poorly on this independent testing.
 I use it in any place with asbestos risk as well; it’s not a cure-all but it’s better than any other mask for that.

-Prescription Glasses - $25 for 3: Turns out you can get prescription glasses (and sunglasses) super cheap on Amazon.
+Prescription Glasses - $25 for 3 or EyeBuyDirect for $20 each: Turns out you can get prescription glasses (and sunglasses) super cheap on Amazon.
 These are a good fit for my slightly slimmer face.
+After my prescription became more complicated, I switched to EyeBuyDirect.

 Elastic Laces - $10 for 2 pairs: These make it really easy to take off and put on shoes, and look identical to normal laces.
 Lifesaver for my sneakers.

 Carsickness Glasses - $15.
-These look ridiculous and alien-like but two of my friends (and half of tiktok) swear that it works for bumpy car rides and carsickness, by aligning your sense of motion to your eyes.
+These look ridiculous and alien-like but it’s the only thing that works for two of my friends (and half of Tiktok apparently) swear that it works for bumpy car rides and carsickness, by aligning your sense of motion to your eyes.

 Shirt Stays - $13.
 Connect your dress shirt to your socks.
 Critical for formal dress shirts for me, to avoid it bunching up and look bad.